saigkill/saigkill/README.md

 Hi.
 I'm Sascha Manns from Germany.
 Since 1986 im working with computers.
 Over the years i worked with a C64, i286, i386 and other computers.
 I real like to work with them.
 So i started programming with BASIC, then Visual Basic, Ruby, Python and now C#.
 I learned MySQL, MS-SQL and Intersystems Cachè.
 I worked with different APIs and technologies like SOAP and others.
 Since a few years i'm working as Windows Insider.
+Over the years i worked in the bank sector, the healthcare sector, and wrote cross-platform apps for customers.
+Also i worked inside the openSUSE Linux project and other open source projects.
+I wrote internal documentations and public books for different targets.

 ![Sascha Manns's GitHub Stats](https://github-readme-stats.vercel.app/api?username=saigkill&hide=[%22stars%22]&show_icons=true)